 Stat 88 materials including exams and solutions are the intellectual property of the course developers.
 From the campus statement on Academic Integrity: “… students may not circulate or post materials (handouts, exams, syllabi, i.e. any class materials) from their classes without the written permission of the instructor.”

-I am extremely tough with dishonest students and I hope that I will not be put in that situation in Stat 88 I expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and with respect for you.
+It is expected that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and with respect for you.